 Back Loop only – BLO

-This post contains the free patter to the bunny bucket bag.
+This post contains the free pattern to the bunny drawstring bucket bag.
 You can get the low cost ad-free PDF which contains stepwise photos.

 FINISHED MEASUREMENT OF THIS BUCKET CROCHET BAG